Home Skip to main content

 Abstract

 Teen drivers are an at-need group with regard to driver safety.
 They are disproportionately over-represented in North Dakota crashes, with teens accounting for only 4% of the driver population and accounting for 10% of crashes (Vachal and Malchose 2009).
 The ability to effectively improve safety performance for these drivers at the population level as well as among at-risk individual drivers is valuable to public safety.
-The goal of this project is to conduct assessments of two safety interventions for teen drivers aimed to improved public safety.
-One intervention is administered at the population level and the other at the driver level.
+The goal of this project is to conduct assessments of a teen driver intervention aimed at improving public safety through parent intervention.
+The letter intervention is administered at the driver level.
 Survey and regression methods will be used in the assessments.
+Parent perception and action will be studied in the early and full implementation phases.
+In addition, teen driver risk factors in early licensure and parents' roles in monitoring and guidance will be explored for future program improvements.
 Findings from this research will be used by policymakers and program administrations to refine programs for teen driver training and interventions.

 Project Word Files